walaabouzar/Graph-Coloring-Problem-/README.md

 - The results of each generation, including the number of colors used, fitness score, mutation rate, and population diversity, are saved to a **CSV file** for further analysis.

-## 🚀 Exécution sur Google Colab
+## 🚀 Execution on Google Colab
-Vous pouvez exécuter ce projet directement sur Google Colab en suivant ce lien :
+You can run this project directly on Google Colab by following this link:

 [![Ouvrir sur Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1b9sDAfJgMbeRnrYFH1OGhED9Fg5LICbF?usp=sharing)